Rose4948/GraMuS/README.md

 ## Code Files

+- **runtotalAll.py**: receives the parameters entered by the user and performs the experiment for the user specified project according to the corresponding configuration.

+- **runAll.py**: is responsible for training the ranking model for each buggy version of the project under test and predicting the fault location based on its graph representation.
+Each version of the ranking results is saved in a separate pkl file.

+- **DataCofigAll.py**: is a fault diagnosis graph construction file that generates input files for model training and testing.
+Its responsibility lies in constructing the fault diagnosis graph, representing the multimodal information of the buggy program into the graph structure, graph nodes, and their attributes.

+- **ModleAll.py** and **TransformerAll.py**: are framework files for model configuration,  overseeing model iteration and optimization.
+They facilitate the flexible configuration of various network models.
+To set up a new ranking model x, you can seamlessly align its input and output with the two files, enabling you to start using it effortlessly.

+- **GGAT.py**: provides detailed code for both `GGAT` and `SpGGAT`.
+Please choose which one to use according to your actual situation.

+- **sum.py**: merges the results for all the buggy version of the project under test and  stores them in a pkl file.
+In addition, metrics about `top-1`,`top-3`, and `top-5` are displayed in the console.

 ## Runtime Environment and Dependencies

 To run the code for this project, ensure you have the following runtime environment: